-The MA Entrepreneurship: Fashion and Creative Industries provides a unique learning environment for students, introducing entrepreneurship and business thinking specific to fashion and the creative industries.
+The MA Entrepreneurship: Fashion & Creative Industries provides a unique learning environment for students, introducing entrepreneurship and business-thinking specific to fashion and the creative industries.

-The programme offers students from varied backgrounds and disciplines the opportunity to be introduced to subjects such as; branding, marketing, business theory and practice, business planning and finance at postgraduate level.
-This masters degree utilises and hones any existing transferable skills, whilst also developing valuable knowledge of the business of fashion and the creative industries.
+Students from varied backgrounds and disciplines are introduced to topics such as branding, marketing, business theory and practice, and business planning and finance at postgraduate level.
+This masters degree hones any existing transferable skills, while also allowing students to develop a valuable knowledge of the business of fashion and the creative industries.

-The course will draw upon the expertise of Condé Nast Publications and its wider network of industry partners in fashion and the creative industries.
-You will be supported in engaging with relevant professionals and organisations.
-The course combines independent research with taught academic content, alongside talks and master-classes from leading industry professionals.
+The course will draw upon the expertise of Condé Nast Publications and its wider network of partners in the fashion and creative industries, and students are encouraged to engage with relevant professionals and organisations.
+The course combines independent research with taught academic content, alongside talks and masterclasses from leading industry professionals.

-Technical support will be provided to support and develop skills in Adobe Creative Suite, enhancing professional creative communication skills and facilitating the exchange of ideas.
+Students will become proficient in Adobe Creative Suite, thus enhancing their professional creative communication skills and facilitating the exchange of ideas.

 The Condé Nast College of Fashion & Design has a strong focus on preparation for industry.
-The course will explore distinct opportunities for business start-ups within entrepreneurial fashion and creative organisations, appealing to a range of students from different backgrounds.
+The course will explore opportunities for entrepreneurial fashion and creative start-ups, thus appealing to a range of students from different backgrounds.

 This MA is an internationally recognised qualification validated by the University of Buckingham, worth 180 credits at QCF level 7.

-This industry-focused programme aims to support and empower you to have the confidence to plan, develop and launch your own start-up business by the time you complete the course.
-You will be equipped with the relevant transferable professional skills and be capable of producing industry appropriate business propositions.
+This industry-focused programme aims to give you the confidence to plan, develop and launch your own start-up business by the time you have completed the course.
+You will be equipped with the relevant transferable professional skills and be capable of producing industry-appropriate business propositions.

-An emphasis will be placed on developing the right industry knowledge and highly practical business skills required for the establishment and development of a sustainable, contemporary creative business.
+The emphasis is on developing the right industry knowledge and practical business skills to establish and develop a sustainable creative business.

-You will be supported in the development of an effective transition from student to business owner (or employment), clearly connecting theoretical topics, business models, academic study and industry thinking with the contemporary world of business and entrepreneurship in the creative industries.
-You will become familiar with life-long learning approaches that will allow you to continue to advance your knowledge and understanding and develop new skills to a high level upon graduation.
+You will be supported in your transition from student to business owner (or employee), connecting theory, business models, academic study and industry-thinking with the world of business and entrepreneurship in the creative industries.
+You will acquire an approach to learning that allows you to advance your knowledge and develop new skills to a high level upon graduation.

-- Access to professional industry mentors both from Condé Nast and the wider fashion industry
+- Access to professional industry mentors both from Condé Nast Publications and the wider fashion industry.

-- Option to launch your own business before you complete the course
+- The option to launch your own business before you complete the course.

-- Learn how to set up or develop your business using contemporary methods combining theory and practical professional skills
+- The opportunity to learn how to set up or develop your business using contemporary methods combining theory and practical professional skills.

 Modules on the MA Entrepreneurship